luixiuno/FCDocs-remastered/docs/index.md

 In addition to our server software, we aim to create Fosscord-aware clients that can be used to connect to multiple Fosscord-compatible instances with rich theming and plugin support.

+## Why Fosscord Docs Remastered?

+When you join their Discord Server asking for help you can tell they won't help you, this was made with the goal to not overwork the devs and keep them making fosscord.

 ## Support

 For any kind of support regarding Fosscord, feel free to ask questions in our [Discord.com server](https://discord.gg/Ms5Ev7S6bF)